zuchuandatou/MLSysEngOps-NYU25Spring/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 4 and Unit 5 requirements,
 and which optional "difficulty" points you are attempting. -->

+We trained and re-trained a Transformer-based model (SSE-PT) for session-based recommendations using both the MovieLens-1M and Wiki1000 datasets, demonstrating modeling choices grounded in recent research.
+We plan to scale training using Ray Train and compare distributed vs. single-GPU training to explore strategies for large models.
+We will host an experiment tracking server (e.g., MLflow) on Chameleon Cloud and log all experiments.
+Additionally, we will deploy a Ray cluster on Chameleon and schedule our training jobs there, with the goal of integrating Ray Tune for hyperparameter tuning to gain extra difficulty points.

+##### Difficulty Point: Interactive Dashboard
+- Use Ray Tune for hyperparameter tuning

 #### Model serving and monitoring platforms

 <!-- Make sure to clarify how you will satisfy the Unit 6 and Unit 7 requirements,